JamesHMcKay/toy_robot_example/README.md

 - There is no logging framework set up in this application.
 I haven't done this as it requires a fair bit of work to implement a framework (such as boost logging) and it wasn't a specific requirement.
 But basically, there would be various places throughout the code where we could create log messages instead of using std out.

-- Currently the list of possible actions(ACTION_MAP) and their command functions are tightly coupled.
+- Currently the list of possible actions (ACTION_MAP) and their command functions are tightly coupled.
 This is a potential problem for maintainability, as changes may need to be made in two places.
 This could be fixed by defining a macro which allows the action metadata to be defined along with the command (perhaps as a string above the command function definition), which would then work like a plugin architecture to register commands in the ACTION_MAP dynamically (well, at compile time).
 With this set up the ACTION_MAP would not even need to be defined.

-- The console UI is not very informative.
-Would be good to give the user more information such as what commands are possible (and so this dynamically based on the current state of the robot and the available actions) and make it clear how to exit the program.
+- The console user interface is not very informative.
+Would be good to give the user more information such as what commands are possible (given the current state of the robot and the available actions) and make it clear how to exit the program.

 - The command line arguments handling is extremely basic and not very extensible, it needs to be rewritten in a more general way.
-First job would be to implement a help command which would print out a list of possible commands and their parameters.
+First job would be to implement a help command which would print out a list of possible commands and their parameters and move the list of possible program types and their properties into a list like data structure which can be iterated through.